NATIONAL ORGANIZING BOARD

 The National Organizing Board is composed of graduate students and postdocs who are committed to ADSE’s mission.
-Members usually began their service to ADSE in leadership roles of local chapters, continuing to work towards our organization's goals in a more widescale capacity.
-The main responsibility of the National Organizing Board is to address ADSE’s objectives towards an equitable, diverse, and inclusive STEM workforce through broad efforts that impact all local chapters and members.
-Such efforts include organizing conferences that members throughout the country can attend, maintaining relations with all local chapters, providing assistance with their respective goals, and updating ADSE’s website and social media accounts.
-The National Organizing Board also acts as an intermediary between the local chapters and members and the Board of Directors, putting their ideas into action.
+Members usually began their service in leadership roles at local to ADSE chapters, and then choose to continue working towards our organization's goals at a broader scale.
+The main responsibility of the National Organizing Board is to address ADSE’s objectives through efforts that impact all local chapters and members.
+Such efforts include organizing conferences that members throughout the country can attend, maintaining relations with local chapters, providing assistance to local chapters, and updating ADSE’s website and social media accounts.
+The National Organizing Board acts as an intermediary between the local chapters and members and the Board of Directors, putting their ideas into action.

 Arman received his B.S. in Biochemistry in 2017.
 Shortly after he attended California State Los Angeles (Cal State LA) where performed research under the guidance of Dr. Matthias Selke.
 In 2019 Arman earned his M.S. in Chemistry for his work on cadmium-sulfur cluster and singlet oxygen.
 Arman is currently a Ph.D. candidate at University of Oregon in the Pluth group with a focus on host-guest complexes and reactive sulfur species.
 Arman attended the first Young Researchers Conference (2016) as an undergraduate research and co-found the UO ADSE chapter in 2020.
 In his free time he enjoys taking pictures of his cat.